mishra1010/Sigma-Web-Dev-Course/README.md

 setInterval helps in repeating operations and clearInterval stops the setInterval process. setTimeout - does the operation once and clearTimeout() - clears the timeout

+## Day 75 - Javascript Callbacks and Promises

+Callback functions are used once we want to call a function once a function executes.
+Callback function is a function passed in to another function as an argument, which is then invoked inside the outer function to complete or action.

+Promises in Async Javascript

+Javascript asynchronous nature shows how the script flow works and its not linear

+lots of callback can create mess and hence leads to callback hell or callback doom.
+Hence, we use promises.

+Solution to callback hell is promise.
+Promise is a promise of code execution. use .then and .catch to settle or reject it.

+You can make your own promise as shown below but in most cases, its not needed

+let prom1 = new Promise ((resolve, reject) => {
+    setTimeout(() => {
+        console.log("Yes, i am done");
+        resolve("Deepak");
+    },1000);
+})

+prom1.then((a) => {
+    console.log(a);
+})

+.then -> resolve

+.catch -> reject

+finally - performs necessary cleanups, like close all files which were opened.

+Promises chaining - pass result of one promise to another. pass the result through the chain of then handlers

+if p is a promise
+p.then(handle1)
+p.then(handle2)
+p.then(handle3)

+all the above handles with run independently

+Promise.all - waits for all promises to be resolved or returns error

+Promise.allsettled - resolved or rejected, all promises status is received

+Promise.race - whichever resolves faster will be the outcome result

+Promise.any - waits for first promise to be resolved (not rejected)

+Promise.resolve

+Promise.reject